-SECOND YEAR.-Czerny, Opus 299; Heller, Opus 45; Bach, Two part Iventions; Selections commensurate with these Studies from classic and modern composers.
+Second Year.-Czerny, Opus 740; Heller, Opus 45; Bach, Two Part Inventions; Selections commensurate with these Studies from classic and modern composers.

-THIRD YEAR.-Bach, Two part and three part Inventions; Czerny Opus, 740; Beethoven's Sonatas and Concert pieces from old and modern masters chosen for improving dexterity and expression.
+Third Year.-Czerny, Opus 740; Bach, Three Part Inventions; Beethoven's Sonatas and Concert Pieces from old and modern masters chosen for improving dexterity and expression.

-FOURTH YEAR.-Czerny, Opus 740; Gradus ad Parnassum; Bach's French or English Suites; Chopin's Etudes; Concert pieces from the great composers.
+FOURTH YEAR.-Czerny, Opus 740; Gradus ad Parnassum; Bach's French and English Suites; Chopin's Etudes; Concert Pieces from the great composers.

 ADDITIONAL.-Technical work consistent with the above studies will be given each year.
-In the second and third years, students desiring the certificate of the department must take Harmony and Solfeggio must be studied one year.
+Students desiring the certificate of the department must in the last three years take two years of Harmony and one year of Musical History.